shakfu/faustlab/README.md

 All of the above implementations pass a minimal functional test which produces audio given a faust dsp file (`noise.dsp`).

-The `cyfaust` implementation is more fleshed out: it includes `faust_box.pxd`, `faust_signal.pxd` and wraps both the faust box api and the faust signal api using a dual object-oriented and functional approach.
+The `cyfaust` implementation is more fleshed out and wraps both the faust box api and the faust signal api using a dual object-oriented and functional approach.
 (This will likely evolve with actual usage).
-There are a couple of basic tests for the box api in the `tests` directory.
+This subproject, consists of a static-linked single-module, has 'graduated' to its own [github project](https://github.com/shakfu/cyfaust) with a more modular package organization and additional tests.

 The current thinking is to exclusively focus on refining and testing the `cyfaust` cpp implementation as the [DawDreamer](https://github.com/DBraun/DawDreamer) project already has a mature pybind11-based faust implementation, `nanobind` still needs a bit of time to mature, and the faust c api feels a bit like a second-class citizen compared to the c++ api

-NOTE: this project's code is currently only at a proof of concept stage and is likely to contain a variety of bugs, memory leaks and other irritants...
+Other variants may be revisited in the future.

 ## Usage